periph/website/site/content/project/_index.md

 # Background

-The main purpose of `periph` is to provide interfaces to assemble components to communicate with hardware peripherals.
+`periph` provides interfaces to assemble components to communicate with hardware peripherals.
+It is designed to be composable.
 As such, it splits boards into their individual components: CPU, buses, physical headers, etc, instead of representing each board as a whole object.